The Great Climate Debate of 2025

 The big problem

-The big problem is that the IPCC, NASA, and NOAA won’t participate.
+The big problem is that the IPCC, WMO, NASA, and NOAA won’t participate.
 These are politically driven organizations.
 They have refused many debate offers in the past.
-They are winning at the moment.
-A debate on the science is not in their best interest.
+They are winning at the moment — why risk a debate?
+This debate, especially, is not in their best interest.
 We need to put pressure on them to get them to the table.
+We may need to take out full-page ads just to get them to agree to come.

 Once we set up the budget and sponsors, we will work with a good PR firm and our network to invite the other side.
 If they refuse, that message will be made public.
 If we can get over this problem, we should be prepared for many new revelations in the world of climate science that people didn’t know before.
 We should be prepared for news organizations like the New York Times to distort the results.
 Most news organizations make good money when they tell people the world is going to end — it sells advertising.
 They are not neutral.
 Many people make a living now on decarbonization and don’t want it to go away.